H.R. 4495: SBA Fraud Enforcement Extension Act

 1

-Gives the government up to 10 years after an alleged violation to file criminal charges or civil enforcement actions tied to covered fraud cases.
+Gives the government up to 10 years after a violation or conspiracy to file criminal charges or a civil enforcement action — up from the standard five-year federal limit.

 2